Clarity-Digital-Twin/brain-go-brrr/TUEV_FPZ_DISCREPANCY.md

 ## Executive Summary

-**The EEGPT paper says TUEV has Fpz, but TUEV data files DON'T have Fpz.**
+**The EEGPT paper defines a canonical 20-channel interface including Fpz, but TUEV data files don't have Fpz.**

-This is a documentation error in the paper, not an implementation error in our code.
+The paper specifies the target interface but doesn't document the preprocessing bridge (Fpz synthesis) needed to handle this mismatch.

 ## 📌 QUICK VERIFICATION CHECKLIST FOR AUDITOR